LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/userguide.md

 ### Taking incoming conversations

-The updated agent workspace uses SLA to prioritize conversations on your behalf, allowing you to simply respond to the conversation at the top of the list.
+The updated Agent Workspace uses SLA to prioritize conversations on your behalf, allowing you to simply respond to the conversation at the top of the list.
 When you first enter the conversation list you will first see that there is no conversation selected.
 Click on the conversation at the top of the list to start handling conversations.

 You should always answer the conversation at the top of the list.
 You can also scroll manually through the list if you need to answer another conversation.
 When you receive incoming conversations, they will automatically be sorted into your conversation list in the order that you should answer them, based on their SLA.
 Also, after you respond to a conversation it will be resorted and prioritized accordingly